Tom Taylor (writer): The Deep TV series

 Taylor is the co-creator, executive producer and head writer of The Deep.
 The first series began airing on Netflix USA in 2016.

 Four seasons (65 episodes) of The Deep have screened globally in over 130 territories, notably on Netflix and CBBC.
 The Deep has been the number #1 rated animated series in several territories, including the UK and Greece.

+Neverlanders Feature film

+In November 2025, Deadline Hollywood announced an animated feature film adaptation of Tom Taylor's Neverlanders graphic novels was in the works at Pixel Zoo, with Taylor set to pen the screenplay.

 Injustice: Gods Among Us

 The 2021 film Injustice is part of the DC Universe Animated Original Movies line.
 The film is based on the Injustice: Year One comics by Taylor and the first game, Injustice: Gods Among Us.